DorielRivalet/quartz/content/notes/open-source-society-university/overview.md

 Let's start with nothing

-how can we represent nothing?
+How can we represent nothing?

-well u could use the symbol 0, from the arabic numberals
+Well, you could use the symbol 0, from the arabic numerals.

-or when talking about sets, u have the empty set {}
+or when talking about sets, you have the empty set {}

 lemme grab a LaTeX cheatsheet since i never wrote in math notation in markdown before